 Why this is important: It’s all well and good to talk to sellers about how you’ll market their home, but seeing is believing.
-Providing a sample listing gives a visual representation of what they can actually expect if they pick you as an agent.
+Providing a sample listing gives a visual representation of what they can expect if they pick you as an agent.

 6. Technology Showcase

 Technology is extremely important in today’s real estate environment, with agents increasingly using virtual tours and 3D walkthroughs.
 A sample of these marketing techniques is an impressive way to show sellers what you and your team are capable of!
 Or you may want to include a high-quality video of a previous listing!

 Why this is important: We live, eat, and breathe technology these days.
 Letting a seller know that you’re utilizing all the technology available to market their home will show them that you’re turning up with your digital A-Game.

 7. Track Record

 You can (and should) tell people how great you are as an agent, but nothing speaks of your success as the numbers do.
 Be sure to include details about your recent sales.
 If your track record for sales, listing price, or days on the market is better than average, show that data too.

 Why this is important: The numbers don’t lie, but people sometimes do.
 It’s as simple as that.

 Every seller wants to know how much their house is worth before they put it on the market.
 This section outlines how you, as their agent, would complete a walk-through and provide a comprehensive broker price opinion based on closed sales, off-market sales, developer inventory, and online estimates.
 But remember – it’s important to wait until you’ve done your due diligence before providing a value for the home.
 This shouldn’t be done before seeing the house in person, or without fully understanding the seller’s expectations.